tnoff/discord-bot/docs/music.md

   enable_cache_files: true
 ```

-There is a cache JSON file, stored as `cache.json` in the download_dir, that will contain the video url that was gathered, as long as metadata about the video.
+There is a cache JSON file, stored in the `VideoCache` table with the files kept in the download_dir, that will contain the video url that was gathered, as long as metadata about the video.
 If a video url is given to download, it will first check for an entry that matches that url in the cache before a download.

 You can set the number of local cache entries you want stored in the download dir via `max_cache_files`.